Form 8.3 - The Vanguard Group, Inc.: RPS Group plc

 DJ Form 8.3 - The Vanguard Group, Inc.: RPS Group plc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: RPS Group plc 30-Nov-2022 / 13:41 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: RPS Group plc 05-Dec-2022 / 14:02 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------